 And then came Sunday morning!

-I awoke around 4:30, decided to get up, checked my email and Facebook, made my hot chocolate, then burrowed into Tom's recliner beneath four heavy, warm blankets and began to watch a Netflix movie.
+I awoke around 4:30, decided to get up, made my hot chocolate, then burrowed into Tom's recliner beneath four heavy, warm blankets and began to watch a Netflix movie.

-So I tossed a couple blankets to him on the couch and then switched the movie to the A Man Called Pearl film I told you about yesterday, instead.
+So I tossed a couple blankets to him on the couch and then switched the movie to the A Man Called Pearl film.
 Immediately I felt inspired to be more creative, to work harder.
 And I also felt sleepier and sleepier, so I leaned the chair back, turned toward Tom's messy lower bookshelf and drifted away.

 Then moments later I slowly, luxuriously awoke, opened my eyes (I thought) and there I saw Lennon staring down at me from the bookshelf with that wise, compassionate look in those golden eyes of his.
 The look he always gave me while sitting together at the sunny front porch table.

 For a slow five seconds I stared at him while thinking, "Doesn't he look contented?"
-Then I wondered, "Why is Lennon sitting on that shelf?
-It's usually too crowded with Tom's clutter."
+Then I wondered, "How is Lennon sitting on that shelf?
+It's too crowded with Tom's clutter."
 And then I realized, "Wait!
 Lennon can't be there.
 He's gone."

 Then I turned back toward the tv while thinking, "Now I know Lennon is waiting for me in Heaven.
 Everything's going to be ok."
-And it was ok.
+And it was.